Practice of Organic Farming: Fall

 Note: This is the third quarter of a spring-summer-fall program.

-This three-quarter program (spring, summer, and fall quarters) will explore the details of organic farming and food production systems using the underlying sciences as a framework.
-Due to the interdisciplinary nature of agriculture, the various topical threads (botany, soils, horticulture, business, etc.) will be presented throughout all three quarters, and while our primary focus will be on small-scale organic production, we will examine a variety of production systems.
-Our emphasis will be on the scientific underpinnings and practical applications critical for growing food using ecologically informed methods, along with the management and business skills appropriate for small-scale production.
+Have you ever wondered what it takes to be successful at farming?
+The Practice of Organic Farming, formerly the Practice of Sustainable Agriculture, is a 3-quarter long program (spring, summer and fall quarters) that can help you answer this question and more.
+This program will explore the knowledge and skills needed to be successful in organic farming and food production systems using the underlying sciences as a framework.
+Due to the interdisciplinary nature of agriculture, the various topical threads (plant science, soils, horticulture, animal husbandry, organic regulations, business etc.) will be presented throughout all three quarters, and our primary focus will be on small-scale, direct market, organic production.
+We will emphasize the scientific underpinning and practical applications critical for growing food using ecologically informed methods, along with the management and business skills appropriate for small-scale production.

-We will be studying and working on the Evergreen Organic Farm through an entire growing season, from starting seed to the sale of farm products.
-The farm includes an on-campus market stand and CSA, as well as a variety of other demonstration areas.
-All students will work on the farm every week to gain practical experiential learning.
+We will be studying and working on the Evergreen Organic Farm through an entire growing season, from starting seed to the sale of farm products, to preparing the farm for winter.
+All students will work on the farm every week to gain practical experiential learning (1 day/wk. in spring, 2 days/wk. in summer and fall).
 This program is rigorous both physically and academically and requires a willingness to work outside in adverse weather on a schedule determined by the needs of crops and animals raised on the farm.